Canton of Geneva: National Council

 In 2019 the Republic and Canton of Geneva gained a seat and sent a total of 12 representatives to the National Council.
 The federal election held on 20 October 2019 did result in an electoral breakthrough for the Green Party (PES/GPS) which for the first time was the most popular party with a vote share of 24.6%.
 The Liberals (PLR/FDP) were relegated to the second place, losing 2.6% of their vote share and a seat in the National Council.
-Two mandates were also allotted to the Social Democratic Party (PS/SP) and the UDC/SVP receiving 14.7% or 13.7% respectively.
+Two mandates were also allotted to the Social Democratic Party (PS/SP) and the UDC/SVP receiving 14.7% and 13.7% respectively.
 The Christian Democratic People's Party (PDC/CVP) managed to hold their seat with 7.7% while the EAG coalition gained 7.4% of the votes and a seat.
 The election also resulted in the Geneva Citizens' Movement (MCG) losing their only seat with a decreased vote share of 5.4% compared to 7.9% in 2015.
 Voter turnout decreased to 38.2%, the lowest recorded among all cantons in 2019.